TiendaNube/api-docs/resources/transaction.md

 ### POST /{*store_id*}/orders/{*order_id*}/transactions

-Create a new Transaction with *pending* status.
+Create a new Transaction for a given order.

 #### Request